Alexey-Marushchenko/TF-32-Tensor-Test-Suite/README.md

 # TF-32-Tensor-Test-Suite
-Tensorflow and Pytorch test for tensor cores performance There are three values to be setup before test run
+Tensorflow and Pytorch test for tensor cores performance.
+Tested with 2.8.0 and 1.11.0 respectivly.

+There are three values to be setup before test run

 # Iterations number